-At 31 December 2022, deferred tax losses carried forward recognised as assets amounted to €11.0 million (€19.8 million at 31 December 2021) and were generated mainly in France.
-These tax losses can be carried forward indefinitely.
-Tax loss carryforwards began being used in 2020 and it is estimated that they will continue to be used for a period of two years.
+At 31 December 2023, deferred tax losses carried forward recognised as assets amounted to €2.6 million (€11.0 million at 31 December 2022) and were generated mainly in Russia.
+It is estimated that tax loss carryforwards will continue to be used for a period of two years.

-Unrecognised deferred tax assets related to tax losses, in the amount of €5.9 million (€10.5 million at 31 December 2021), mainly concern Chile.
+Unrecognised deferred tax assets related to tax losses, in the amount of €4.0 million (€5.9 million at 31 December 2022), mainly concern Chile.